 A Steering Committee comprised of a coalition of Pokanoket leadership; town planners; representatives of tourism entities, historical societies, and museums; and other volunteers is leading a feasibility study to consider development of a new National Heritage Area in MA and RI.
-The public is invited to learn more and become involved through by attending a public input session October, 3:00 p.m. on the 17th at the White Church in Swansea or on the 18th at 7:00 p.m. at Hope and Main, 691 Main Street in Warren.
-Go to Sowams.org for more information.
+The public is invited to learn more and become involved through by attending the first Community Conversation on Tuesday, March 26th at 3:30 pm at the Seekonk Public Library at 410 Newman Avenue, Seekonk, MA or the the second Community Conversation on Wednesday, March 27, 2024, at 7:00 pm in the Barn at Mount Hope Farm, 250 Metacom Avenue, Bristol, RI.

 Sowams was a rich land, described as a “garden” by Miles Standish and prized by the Native tribes for its rich soil, abundant wildlife and access to the water that provided their food.
 A treaty in 1621 between the Pokanoket Tribe and the Plymouth Colony set in place a fifty year period of peaceful relations.
 A breakdown in those relationships, however, followed Massasoit’s death in 1661 and led to the devastating two-year King Philip War and the eventual colonial domination of the land.